 Notes: Data are from 2018, except for Pakistan (2015), Afghanistan (2016), and Kazakhstan (2019).
 No data are available for Turkmenistan.
-Data for PRC differ from standard definition or refer to only some parts of the country.
+Data for the People's Republic of China differ from standard definition or refer to only some parts of the country.
 Data for Uzbekistan refer to preliminary figures.

-Source: ADB.
+Source: Asian Development Bank.
 2020.
 Basic 2020 Statistics.
 Manila.